abidzzz/binance-journal/README.md

 # binance-journal
-Python script to fetch and analyze cryptocurrency trades from the Binance exchange
+This repository contains a Python script to fetch and analyze cryptocurrency trades from the Binance exchange.
+The script fetches all orders for a specified trading pair, processes the data to match buy and sell trades, and calculates profits or losses.
+The results are saved into an Excel file with enhanced formatting.

 ## <b>NOTE </b> : This script works only if you buy and sell one after the other.
 It assumes that <b>each buy order is followed by a corresponding sell order</b>.